mdzievit/Dzievit-GenomicRanges_Assignment/README.md

-This folder contains 2 files in addition to the readme.
+This folder contains 3 files in addition to the readme.

-- R notebook folder that contains the code for this assignment
+- R notebook file that contains the code for this assignment
+- R notebook file in html
 - a .bed file with the required output.